midu16/midu16.github.io/_posts/2022-08-31-node-replacement-assisted-installer.markdown

 {% highlight bash %}
 podman run -d --name rhcos_image_cache -v /apps/rhcos_image_cache:/var/www/html -p 9092:8080/tcp quay.io/centos7/httpd-24-centos7:latest
 {% endhighlight %}

+Once the newly added control plane node it has booted with the .iso image, you will be able to ssh into the node by using the `coreos` user and the sshkey stored into the Bastion Host.
+Once login to the newly added control plane node, you can run the following command to start the RHCOS installation:
+{% highlight bash %}
+sudo coreos-installer install /dev/sdb --copy-network
+{% endhighlight %}

 Step 6.
 Approving the new node certificates